Some people are happy they way they are; and many people are unhappy for the way they are.

 The whole world of advertisements, it seems, revolve around the concept of happiness.
 People are told that they will be happy if they have a new car, a dream home, travel to an exotic destination and so on.
 Anything is offered on credit.
 Surprisingly, the more attractive the advertisement sounds, the more people are ready to buy and invest.

 Now if you want to be happy, there are a few things you can do.
 Be thankful.
 Have good friendships.
 Maintain contact with people you value and love.
 Have a passion in life.
 Study well.
-Do your work with discipline, skill, enthusiasm, and integrity.
+Do your work with skill, enthusiasm, and integrity.
 Give to others your time, talent, and treasure.
 Try to help others achieve their dreams.
-Smile often.
-These are some meaningful ways to find happiness.
+These are meaningful ways to find happiness.

 At the same time many fall for the trap of happiness for the moment.
 For example, it can be entertaining wrong relationships.
 It can be substance abuse.
 It can be gambling.
 But somehow people in spite of warnings and red signals fail to read the price tag.
 It can spells the D’s–Despair, Disillusionment, Deception, Destruction, and finally Death.So happiness for the moment is not worth the game.
 You need to look for happiness that lasts.